SIT Kunming, China P.P.E.

 What was your favorite part of the city to visit?
 The surrounding mountains, we hiked there a few times.

 What was one highlight of your semester off-campus?
 The friends that I made.

 What was one challenge you faced during your semester off-campus?
 Navigating cultural differences with my host family.
 My host parents expected me to teach my host sister English because they took something I said in passing really seriously.

-View two separate videos and hear what CMC students are saying.
+View videos and hear what CMC students are saying.